microlinkhq/analytics/README.md

 ![](https://i.imgur.com/iH0vyim.png)

-to be retrieve in a programmatic way, so you can consume them as JSON payload for anywhere.
+In something easy to consume for any UI as JSON payload, from anywhere.

 See on live at [analytics.microlink.io](https://analytics.microlink.io/).